joomla/joomla-cms/libraries/cms/controller/README.md

 #Model-View-Single-Task-Controller (MVSC)

 This document is incomplete.

 ###What is MVSC?

 MVSC is a new designed pattern that I am proposing to replace the Joomla!
 Legacy Model-View-Controller (MVC) architecture.
 ###MVSC is not MVC

 Although MVSC creates clean separation of logic, data and presentation layers, it is not just another flavor of MVC.

-Below is a list of the characteristics that distinguish MVSC from MVC
+Below is a list of the characteristics that distinguish MVSC from MVC.

 #### No M-V-C Triads
 The concept of Model-View-Controller Triads does not apply to MVSC.
 Although all of these elements still exist, they are not bound to a 1-to-1 relationship.

 The controllers in MVSC are designed to use a 1-to-N relationship.

-This a controller can execute it's logic on any class that supports the required interface.
+This means a controller can execute it's logic on any class that supports the required interface.

 #### Single Task Controller (STC)
 As the name of this pattern suggests, each controller is given complete authority over a single task.